-While friends in the Northeast and Midwest are digging out of winter storm after winter storm, many Southerners are eager to find snow anywhere we can.
-Although the South is most known for freezing rain rather than inches of snow, there are select places where snow can be found in winter!
-Here are 6 places to find snow in the South along with fun things to do in the snow.
-And you don’t have to wait for a once in a decade storm either.
+While most friends in the North have seen at least a little snowfall this winter, Southerners are eager to find snow anywhere we can.
+Although the South is most known for freezing rain rather than inches of snow, there are select places where snow can be found in winter.
+Here are 10 places to find snow in the South, along with fun things to do in the snow.
+And you don’t have to wait for a once-in-a-decade storm, either.

 1. Beech Mountain Ski Resort, Beech Mountain, North Carolina

 If you want to see real snow and feel the cold air of a northern winter, head to the mountains of North Carolina.
-The North Carolina ski resorts are the perfect place for southerners to experience the fun of snow skiing or snowboarding close to home.
+The North Carolina ski resorts are the perfect place to experience the fun of snow skiing or snowboarding close to home.
 There are several ski resorts in North Carolina (some very close to the South Carolina border).
 Resort areas include Beech Mountain, Sugar Mountain, Wolf Ridge and others.
-They also utilize snow-making machines, so even if there isn’t much “real snow” there can still be skiing in North Carolina.
+The resorts utilize snow-making machines, so even if there isn’t much “real snow,” there can still be skiing in North Carolina.

 My favorite place to ski in North Carolina is Beech Mountain Ski Resort.
-It has the highest elevation of any ski North Carolina resort with 17 trails, 8 lifts, and 95 skiable acres.
+You can still snag some runs on their trails through March 21, 2020.
+Late spring skiing (which in the South is February and March) offers some awesome discounted rates too compared to day rates for skiing in December and January.
+Beech Mountain has the highest elevation of any North Carolina ski resort, with 17 trails, 8 lifts, and 95 skiable acres.
 It also boasts the only high-speed quad lift to get skiers up the mountain fast.
-When mother nature doesn’t provide the snow, Beech Mountain Resort will make it.
+When Mother Nature doesn’t provide the snow, Beech Mountain Resort will make it.
 Before you go, check the snow reports, though there’s a good chance you will see snow fall from the sky throughout the winter season.

 Read More: Where Kids Ski Free in 2019-2020